mhartington/nvim-typescript/README.md

   let g:deoplete#enable_at_startup = 1
 ```

-## Experimental Javascript support

-Disabled for now...
-Need to do some more work on this.

 ## Limitation

 Currently, this plugin requires a `tsconfig.json` to be present in the current working directory.
 This is how we can feed TSS proper project information, like modules and files.
 See [this issue](https://github.com/mhartington/nvim-typescript/issues/10) for clarification.